Contact Us Today (424) 372-3112

 Publishing Credit Card Information – Penal Code 484j PC

-Penal Code 484j PC defines the crime of publishing of stolen credit card information which typically occurs over the internet, but also by other means.
+Penal Code 484j PC defines the crime of publishing stolen credit card information, which typically occurs over the internet but also by other means.

 The stolen credit card information includes publishing the PIN numbers, account numbers, and passwords.

-PC 484j is a misdemeanor offense in California punishable by up to one year in the county jail and a $1,000 fine.
+PC 484j is a misdemeanor in California, punishable by up to one year in jail and a $1,000 fine.

 Review of Credit Card Fraud Penalties in California